digitalmalayali/Radiohub/README.md

 ```

 ### Add station logo
-Add a logo at a minimum size of 80 pixels in a 1:1 ratio.
+Add a logo at a minimum size of 80 pixels in a 1:1 ratio to the [assets](assets) folder.
 In [index.html](https://github.com/digitalmalayali/radiohub/blob/main/index.html#L39-L45) file, find `img` tag:

 ```html
 <div class="logo-container">